Skip to content

 Transaction Handling with a Single Shared Physical Connection

 If you have Auto-Commit disabled with Single Shared Physical Connection enabled, commits or rollbacks done in one part of the GUI affect changes done in any other part of the GUI.
-For instance, if you have executed UPDATE or INSERT statements in an SQL Commander tab and then edit a table in its Data tab and commit those changes, you are also committing the changes made by the UPDATE or INSERT statements.
+An example is if you have executed UPDATE or INSERT statements in an SQL Commander tab, and then edit a table in its Data tab and commit those changes, you are also committing the changes made by the UPDATE or INSERT statements.
 To make this clear, all GUI controls for transaction handling for shared physical connections are shown in a separate Single Physical Connections window.

 This window pops up when you connect to a database with Single Shared Physical Connection enabled, or when clicking any of the transaction control buttons in an SQL Commander tab for such a database.
-You can also click the corresponding button in the DbVisualizer status bar to bring it up.
+You can also bring it up by clicking on the corresponding icon in the DbVisualizer status bar, or by choosing Help → Single Physical Connections in the application menu.
 From this window, you can enable or disable Auto-Commit and manually commit or rollback a pending transaction.